-Wisconsin Center for Advanced Anaplastology in Madison, Wisconsin is part of Medical Art Prosthetics, a nationally prominent, locally driven provider of craniofacial, ocular and body prosthetics with locations in Wisconsin, Illinois, California, New York, Texas and Maryland.
+Wisconsin Center for Advanced Anaplastology in Madison, Wisconsin is part of Medical Art Prosthetics, a nationally prominent, locally driven provider of craniofacial, ocular and body prosthetics with locations in Wisconsin, Illinois, California, New York, Texas and Florida.

 Throughout the country we are known as the first medical artists in clinical practice to establish independent facilities dedicated to craniofacial and somatic prosthetics.
 Further, we are the only center in Wisconsin and the Midwest dual board-certified in prosthetics and anaplastology, thus allowing us to combine the merits of each discipline to create restorations that maximize both functionality and a sense of well-being.
 We create user-friendly prostheses of unbelievable anatomical accuracy, and develop individualized treatment plans to help achieve each patient’s specific goals.
 Our network allows us to effectively partner with physicians, employers, payors and case managers to achieve optimal patient outcomes in a cost-effective manner.

 The capital of Wisconsin is home to over 200,000 people, and is a thriving city offering a multitude of parks, restaurants, museums, and unique events for adults and children alike.
 Our location off of Big Sky Drive is easy to find and surrounded by plenty of hotels and attractions for those visiting from out of town.

 The Dane County Regional Airport is a civil-military base located only six miles away from downtown Madison.
 There are multiple terminals and plenty of cabs nearby.
 It is also a popular location for Uber.
 Busses and hotel shuttles are also available to and from the Airport.